JamesPImes/pyTRSplat/readme.md

         ex: Lot 4 that sprawls across the E/2NW/4 and SW/4NW/4 could be specified under the 'qq' column as `E2NW,SWNW`
 6) Any other columns (e.g., `COMMENTS`) should be acceptable but will be ignored.
 7) Duplicate lot entries will result in only the last-entered row being effective.
 If a lot comprises multiple QQ's, keep it on a single row, and refer to list item #5 above on how to handle it.
-8) Keep in mind that extra long .csv files might conceivably take a while to process and/or result in a LotDefDB that burdens the system's memory.
+8) Keep in mind that extremely long .csv files might conceivably take a while to process and/or result in a LotDefDB that burdens the system's memory.